linbox-team/linbox/README.md

 ```
 This script will install stable versions of Givaro, fflas-ffpack and then LinBox.

-Here is another example fetchng and installing the latest versions of Givaro, OpenBLAS, fflas-ffpack and then LinBox.
+Here is another example fetching and installing the latest versions of Givaro, OpenBLAS, fflas-ffpack and then LinBox.
 ```
 ./linbox-auto-install.sh --enable-openblas=yes
 ```